 - 1. Press FWD or PGM to select auto functions in the Key Assign menu. - 2.
-Press $\downarrow \downarrow$ or $\uparrow \uparrow$ to locate the desired auto function as follows: - AutoFollow (AF, for listen keys only)
+Press $\uparrow\uparrow$ or $\downarrow\downarrow$ to locate the desired auto function as follows:

+AutoFollow (AF, for listen keys only)

-- Auto Listn (AL, for listen keys only)
+Auto Listn (AL, for listen keys only)

-- Auto Mute (AM, for listen keys only)
+Auto Mute (AM, for listen keys only)

-- Auto Recip (AR, for listen keys only)
+Auto Recip (AR, for listen keys only)

-- All Call (AC, for talk level 1 only)
+All Call (AC, for talk level 1 only)

-- Dim (Dim Table function, for talk level 2 on point-to-point keys only)
+Dim (Dim Table function, for talk level 2 on point-to-point keys only)

-- 3. Press FWD or PGM to select the desired auto function.

-Tap Key displays.

-4. Tap an intercom key to assign the selected auto function.
+- 3. Press FWD or PGM to select the desired auto function. - Tap Key displays. - 4.
+Tap an intercom key to assign the selected auto function.
 Tap up to assign all auto functions except All Call or DIM.
 Tap down for All Call or DIM.

-- If the assignment is successful, the abbreviation for the auto function will appear in the alphanumeric display for that key.
-However, if you try to assign an auto function to a key that already has that auto function assigned, the assignment will be ignored.
-The assignment will also be ignored if scroll enable for auto functions has been disabled in AZedit, or if the key you are trying to assign has been restricted in AZedit. - You can tap CLR to exit and return to normal operation, or tap BACK to return to the auto function menu and make more assignments. - Trunked intercom systems: Do not select a matrix before assigning auto functions.
-All auto functions are assigned using the local matrix menus. - You do not need to run Save Cfg to store auto function assignments.
-These are stored in the intercom system. - For descriptions of the auto functions, see the "Glossary" on page 63.
+If the assignment is successful, the abbreviation for the auto function appears in the alphanumeric display for that key.
+However, if you try to assign an auto function to a key that already has an auto function assigned, the assignment is ignored.
+The assignment is ignored if scroll enable for auto functions has been disabled in AZedit, or if the key you are trying to assign has been restricted in AZedit.

+You can tap CLR to exit and return to normal operation, or tap BACK to return to the auto function menu and make more assignments.

+Trunked intercom systems: Do not select a matrix before assigning auto functions.
+All auto functions are assigned using the local matrix menus.

+You do not need to run Save Cfg to store auto function assignments.
+These are stored in the intercom system.

+For descriptions of the auto functions, see the "Glossary" on page 71.